 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Solo travel to Japan: travel tips
+Solo travel to Japan: Travel Tips for First Timers

 Before taking your first solo trip to Japan, check out my post on everything you need to know before going to Japan.
 I included many travel information, including how to get around Japan and other travel tips.